moritzploss/todoServer/README.md

 # Todo Server

-This repo contains an implementation of a stateful and highly concurrent Todo list server built with `Elixir`, `OTP`, and `Phoenix`.
-The aim of the project was to deepen my understanding of supervision strategies in `OTP` and to explore `Phoenix`.
+This repo contains an implementation of a stateful and highly concurrent Todo list server built with `Elixir`, `OTP`, `Phoenix` and `ets`.
+The aim of the project was to deepen my understanding of supervision strategies in `OTP` and resource management in `Phoenix`.

-The app can serve as a simple backend for a Todo list application.
-In particular, the RESTful API allows for CRUD operations on resources of type `user`, `list` and `entry`.
+The server can be used as a backend for a Todo list application.
+In particular, the RESTful API allows for CRUD operations on resources of type *user*, *list* and *entry*.
 The endpoints are structured as follows:

     localhost:4000/api/v1/users/<user_id>/lists/<list_id>/entries/<entry_id>

-For an overview of endpoints run:
+For an overview of endpoints, install the dependencies (see below) and run:

     cd todo_interface && mix phx.routes

 ## Supervision Strategy

 One user can have multiple Todo lists.
-For each list, state is being persisted inside a separate `GenServer` process.
-In case of a crash, state is recovered via an `ets` store.
-The supervision strategy works as follows:
+For each list, state is held in memory and persisted inside a separate *ListServer* process.
+To manage these *ListServer* processes, a *ListManager* process is started for each user.
+In case a *ListServer* or *ListManager* process crashes, state is recovered via an `ets` store.
+Here's what it looks like:

 ```
 Todo.UserManager     ->   Todo.ListManager            ->   Todo.ListServer